What would you do if your loved one passed tomorrow? Or what would they do if you did? It's a morose topic, we know.

 We understand that it's hard to add another bill to your already hefty pile, but you're paying this forward.
-Maybe, once you're gone, your life insurance policy will be enough that your daughter can send her children to a private school.
+Maybe, once you're gone, your life insurance policy can help your surviving family members with their own financial obligations.

-Or that your wife, who is now living on her own, can move into a high quality assisted care center.
+Or that your spouse, who is now living on their own, can move into a high quality assisted care center.

 When deciding if you need life insurance, ask yourself if there's anyone that depends on you.
 That could be your spouse who can't work or the savings account you contribute to for your grandkids.